 Based on the Oregon Spotted FrogÃ¢ÂÂs limited distribution, small population sizes, and small habitat areas, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) first designated the Oregon Spotted Frog as Ã¢ÂÂEndangeredÃ¢ÂÂ in November 1999.
 The Oregon Spotted Frog is listed as Endangered in Canada on Schedule 1 of the Species at Risk Act (SARA).
 In British Columbia, the Oregon Spotted Frog is ranked S1 (critically imperiled) by the Conservation Data Centre and is on the provincial Red list.
 The B.C.
 Conservation Framework ranks the Oregon Spotted Frog as a priority 1 under Goal 1 (contribute to global efforts for species and ecosystem conservation) and Goal 3 (maintain the diversity of native species and ecosystems)....

 Canadian Oregon Spotted Frog Recovery Team.
 2012.
 Recovery Strategy for the Oregon Spotted Frog (Rana pretiosa) in British Columbia.
 Province of British Columbia.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning

 English Name: Oregon Spotted Frog